blacklightpy/vaultofknowledge/CIE 1976 Uniform Colour Spaces.md

+- [[CIELUV]] is recommended for characterization of colour displays
+	- It is better for emitting displays like monitor
-- [[CIELUV]] is recommended for coloured surfaces and dyes
+- [[CIELAB]] is recommended for coloured surfaces and dyes
 	- It is widely used in television industry and lighting
-- [[CIELAB]] is recommended for characterization of colour displays
-	- It is better for emitting displays like monitor
+	- It is also better for reflective surfaces illuminated by a [[standard illuminant]] like D65